 Stand the legs on the underside of the table, butting into the skirt.
 Clamp and screw from inside of the skirt with Kreg screws.
 Screw through the pocket holes.

-Cut along the lines you've made and then several areas in between them to a 3/4 inch depth.
-Using either a chisel or continuing with the miter, remove sections of wood to make a channel.
-Place wood glue in the channels and press the boards together to make an X. Use the drill bit from the Kreg Jig to create counter sunk holes where the X will attach to the legs.
+Cut along the lines you've made and then several areas in between them to a 3/4-inch depth.
+Using either a chisel or miter saw, remove sections of wood to make a channel.
+Apply wood glue in the channels and press the boards together to make an X. Use the drill bit from the Kreg Jig to create countersunk holes where the X will attach to the legs.
 Attach to the legs with Kreg screws.

 Build and Attach the Shelf

-Cut the 1 x 12 to 56 3/4 inches.
-(This can be done at your hardware store.)
-Cut 1-inch squares out of each corner, using a jigsaw.
+Cut the 1x12 to 56 3/4 inches.
+Cut 1" squares out of each corner, using a jigsaw.
 Attach shelf clips to desired height on your legs by pre-drilling holes.
 For added stability, use screws to attach to the brackets (wait to affix the shelf until after staining painting).
-The table is built!
+The table is built.

-Sand with medium grit sanding block.
-Wipe off all sanding dust before finishing with paint and stain.
+Sand all surfaces with a medium-grit sanding block.
+Wipe off all sanding dust.

-Stain Table and Apply a Protective Top Coat
+Stain the Table and Apply a Protective Top Coat

 Note: It is easier to stain with the table upside down.
-For the shelf, apply stain to both sides (allow to dry before flipping over).
-Allow the stain to dry 24 hours before applying desired top coat.
-Wipe-On Poly is an easy to apply oil based finish.
-Wipe on with a rag.
+For the shelf, apply stain to both sides (allow it to dry before flipping it over).
+Allow the stain to dry 24 hours before applying your desired top coat.
+Wipe-On Poly is an easy-to-apply oil-based finish.
+Wipe it on with a rag.
 Apply two coats for added protection.

 Galvanized metal is nailed in place on tabletops.
 To create this look it is important to use something that looks like these nails.
-We opted for carpet tacks but you could also use thumb tacks or other nails.
-Pre-drill holes and lightly hammer tacks in place.
-Place the tacks at random intervals to make them look more authentic.
+You could use carpet tacks, thumbtacks or other nails.
+Pre-drill holes and lightly hammer the tacks in place.

 Paint the Table with Metallic Paint

 Brush on two coats, allowing the paint to dry between coats.
-Be sure to paint over the tacks too.
-For this project, I used Matthew Mead Studio's Metallic Paint in brushed steel.
+Be sure to paint over the tacks, as well.

 Create a Faux Galvanized Finish

-Take your two gray paints (Sterling and Soap Stone) and pour a little into cups and add water.
+Take your two gray paints (Sterling and Soap Stone), pour a little into cups and add water.
 Mix together.
 It is important to work in sections.
-Use a foam brush to apply some of each paint and then spritz with water and immediately blot with a paper towel.
+Use a foam brush to apply some of each paint, then spritz the paint with water and immediately blot with a paper towel.

 Add a Galvanized Effect Along the Edge